 - The total requirements must be completed within six years after admission into graduate studies.
 The time limit imposed by the rule may be extended in individual cases upon recommendation of the department chair and approval of the associate dean for academic and student affairs.

-The requirements for admission or readmission to master of engineering programs are:
+The requirements for admission or readmission to a master of engineering program are:

 |ME Electives 1,2||18|